 Massachusetts Bar Association and the Worcester County Bar Association.

 He was appointed in 2013 and serves as an elected representative to the Foundation Board, and a member of the Academic & Student Development Committee and the Finance & Facilities Committee.

-Mr. Madaus was recently elected Vice Chair of the Board and continues to serve as an elected representative to the Foundation Board, a member of the Academic & Student Development Committee and the Finance & Facilities Committee.
+Mr. Madaus was recently elected Chair of the Board and continues to serve as a member of the Academic & Student Development Committee and the Finance & Facilities Committee.

-Ms. Nichols joined the Board in December of 2015 and serves on the Human Resources Committee.
+Ms. Nichols joined the WSU Board of Trustees in December of 2015 and serves on both the